purag/shimmy/README.md

 ```

 ## Packages
 Each project file can contain one package, which must be declared before importing any other packages.
-To declare a package, source spackle and use the `package` command, which takes one argument, the package name:
+To declare a package, use the `package` command, which takes one argument, the package name:

+`test/readme/main.sh`:

 ```
 #!/bin/bash
-source spackle
+source ../../spackle
 package myProject
 ```